 Amaco Potters’ Choice Classroom Packs

-This Amaco Potters’ Choice Classroom Pack 4 contains Glazes that give you a shiny finish.
-It includes Umber Float, Indigo Float, Iron Lustre, Deep Firebrick, Frosted Turquoise, and Toasted Sage.
-These shades can either be used individually or mixed together to produce various effects.
+This Amaco Potters’ Choice Classroom Pack contains Glazes that give you a shiny finish.
+It includes Blue Rutile, Temmoku, Albany Slip Brown, Shino, Smokey Merlot, and Salt Buff.
+These shades can be used individually or mixed together to produce various effects.
 You can make some unique patterns and designs with these glazes.
-They are also non-toxic, dinnerware-safe, and easy-to-use.
+They are also non-toxic, dinnerware-safe, and easy to use.

 The set contains 6 glazes, including Textured Turquoise, Chun Plum, Ironstone, Seaweed, Lustrous Jade, and Saturation Gold which are also great for glaze trailing.